OlayinkaPeter/Andela-ALC-Challenge/README.md

 # ALC_Challenge
 Andela's ALC Intermediate Challenge - Solution (GitLag)

-An Android app to retrieve a list of Java Developers in Lagos using the [Github Search API](https://developer.github.com/v3/search/#search-users)
+Quest: An Android app to retrieve a list of Java Developers in Lagos using the [Github Search API](https://developer.github.com/v3/search/#search-users), and to be able to share their Github profiles.

 # Screenshots